WillStephenn/Agent-G/Project Spec.md

 ### 2.1.
 Handwriting Transcription
 * **Input:** Transcription of photos of handwritten pages from notebooks.
 Sensitive information on pages will be physically covered with a slip of paper simply stating "REDACTED" before photography.
 * **Process:**
-    * Use the Gemini Pro model ("gemini-2.5-pro-preview-05-06") to perform transcriptions from handwriting image to tagged text.
+    * Use the Gemini Flash model ("gemini-2.5-flash-preview-04-17") to perform transcriptions from handwriting image to tagged text.
     * **Typo Correction & Original Text Preservation:**
         * The Gemini API will be instructed: "If you encounter obvious spelling errors or typos, please correct them in the main transcription.
 For each correction made, preserve the original as-transcribed word/phrase immediately after the corrected text, encapsulated within an XML-style tag: `<original_text>original uncorrected text</original_text>`."
         * Example output: "He went to the store `<original_text>stor</original_text>` to buy bread `<original_text> bred </original_text>`."